laszukdawid/PyEMD/README.rst

 Example
 *******

-More detailed examples are included in documentation.
+More detailed examples are included in the documentation_ or in the `PyEMD/examples`_.

 EMD
 ===